Férias Frustradas do Pica-Pau: Gameplay

 The player takes the role of Woody Woodpecker.
 Woody's attack is using his beak to attack at enemies.
 One can also jump to cross platforms or to avoid enemy attacks such as throwing acorns.
 Also the player would have to collect money bags which are across the levels.
 Aiding Woody Woodpecker is a rocket pack which makes the player travel faster and a horn to wake Wally Walrus, but these only appear in the Mega Drive version.

 Story

 Woody running through the first level, about to be hit.

 At the start of the game, Woody Woodpecker and his friends are travelling down in a car towards their vacation spot.
 When Woody takes a photo of his friends, a flash suddenly makes them disappear.
-A letter falls.
-It reads that Buzz Buzzard (known as Zeca Urubu in Portuguese) has kidnapped Woody's friends and the first to go is Andy Panda.
+A letter falls and it reads that Buzz Buzzard (known as Zeca Urubu in Portuguese) has kidnapped Woody's friends and the first to go is Andy Panda.
 Woody has to save them.
-Oswald Rabbit is one of the characters that must be saved.
+Oswald the Lucky Rabbit is one of the characters that must be saved.